 With the first official burial of the remains of Mrs. Margaret Love, in October of 1859, it is one of the oldest and largest historic cemeteries in the state of Oregon and contains some of the earliest pioneer gravesites in all of Southern Oregon.

-The Friends of Jacksonville's Historic Cemetery (FOJHC) hold fund raising events, host monument restoration and marker cleaning workshops, community clean-up days, monthly history programs, and annual Living History tours to raise funds to support our work and to make people aware of the importance and need to save our historic cemeteries and their treasures.
+FOJHC holds fund raising events, hosts monument restoration and marker cleaning workshops, community clean-up days, monthly history programs, and annual Living History tours to raise funds to support our work and to make people aware of the importance and need to save our historic cemeteries and their treasures.

 Our Mission